-3.15 For Emission Point AA-014, the permittee shall operate and maintain the stationary RICE and after-treatment control device (if any) according to the manufacturer's emission-related written instructions or develop your own maintenance plan which must provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practice for minimizing emissions.
+3.14 For Emission Point AA-004, the permittee shall operate and maintain the stationary RICE according to the manufacturer's emission-related written instructions or the permittee may develop a maintenance plan which shall provide to the extent practicable for the maintenance and operation of the engine in a manner consistent with good air pollution control practice for minimizing emissions.

-(Ref.: 40 CFR 6625(e)(3), Subpart ZZZZ)
+(Ref.: 40 CFR 63.6625(e)(3), Subpart ZZZZ)

-3.16 For Emission Point AA-014, the permittee shall install a non-resettable hour meter if one is not already installed.
+3.15 For Emission Point AA-004, the permittee shall install and maintain a non-resettable hour meter if one is not already installed.